end-to-end app: bloom

 Interviewing medical professionals who have worked with people with alopecia areata to understand how to best support patient-provider collaboration.

-Designing a treatment tracking based on these conversations.
+Refining treatment tracking based on these conversations.

 Conducting another round of usability testing on the treatment tracking feature.